Behind the scenes

 At the mill

-Chris Anderson, on the left, is our miller.
+Chris Conner, on the left, is our miller.
 He is in charge of all things milling and knows all there is to know!
 Jim, on the right, runs the cleaning shed.
 Gilbert is in the middle!